 And make sure you say it from a position of authority.
-Your audience will stay around longer if you speak to them compassionately, treat them with respect, and be a credible source of information.
+Audiences stay around longer when you speak to them compassionately, treat them with respect, and be a credible source of information.

-Run it through a writing analysis.
-Several artificial intelligence apps make it a snap to analyze writing style.
-For example, Grammarly includes tools that provide tailored writing suggestions based on your goals and audience.
+Artificial intelligence apps make it a snap to analyze your writing style.
+For example, Grammarly includes tools that provide writing suggestions based on your goals and audience.